-- 32.2.1 [Reserved] - 32.2.2 Motor vehicle service station, repair garage, including automobile, truck, trailer or farm equipment repairing, painting or upholstering; establishment for the sale or rental of new or used automobiles, trucks, trailers or farm equipment, provided each site has an area of at least four (4) acres and a depth of at least four hundred feet (400') extending from the street line - 32.2.3 "Undertaker's Establishments" - 32.2.4 Indoor restaurant or other indoor food and beverage service establishment - 32.2.5 Bed and breakfast transient lodging - 32.2.6 Any non-residential use, building or structure in the District in which it is located, in whole or in part, is within a pedestrian node - 32.2.7 Any one of the following uses when not conducted as a business or for profit: place of worship or parish hall; school, college or university; educational, religious, philanthropic or charitable institution; membership club, lodge or community house - 32.2.8 Well, tower, treatment facility or pump station - 32.2.9 Building, use or facility of the Town of Old Saybrook not listed as a permitted use - 32.2.10 Establishment for sale, repair or servicing of boats, including the retail sale of marine equipment provided the lot has frontage on Essex Road and is located in the Mixed Use Incentive Housing Zone. - 32.2.11 Storage of boats when accessory to a use permitted under paragraph 32.2.10.
+- 32.2.1 [Reserved] - 32.2.2 Motor vehicle service station, repair garage, including automobile, truck, trailer or farm equipment repairing, painting or upholstering; establishment for the sale or rental of new or used automobiles, trucks, trailers or farm equipment, provided each site has an area of at least four (4) acres and a depth of at least four hundred feet (400') extending from the street line - 32.2.3 "Undertaker's Establishments" - 32.2.4 Indoor restaurant or other indoor food and beverage service establishment, which includes fast food, full service and take-out restaurants as defined in Section 9-Definitions, which may have an accessory drive-through window satisfying the Special Standards of Section 53 of these Regulations. - 32.2.5 Bed and breakfast transient lodging - 32.2.6 Any non-residential use, building or structure in the District in which it is located, in whole or in part, is within a pedestrian node - 32.2.7 Any one of the following uses when not conducted as a business or for profit: place of worship or parish hall; school, college or university; educational, religious, philanthropic or charitable institution; membership club, lodge or community house - 32.2.8 Well, tower, treatment facility or pump station - 32.2.9 Building, use or facility of the Town of Old Saybrook not listed as a permitted use - 32.2.10 Establishment for sale, repair or servicing of boats, including the retail sale of marine equipment provided the lot has frontage on Essex Road and is located in the Mixed Use Incentive Housing Zone. - 32.2.11 Storage of boats when accessory to a use permitted under paragraph 32.2.10.
 The maximum number of boats at any time, including those under fifteen feet (15') in length, will not exceed eight (8).

-- 32.3.1 Dwelling except as otherwise permitted in this District, Nursing home facility, hospital or sanitarium. - 32.3.2 Motor vehicle service station, except as permitted under Paragraph 32.2.2; and establishment for motor vehicle washing - 32.3.3 Warehousing and wholesale businesses; building contractors in businesses and storage yards; lumber and building materials businesses; freight and materials trucking terminals and businesses; bus terminals; commercial storage, sale and distribution of fuel - 32.3.4 Research laboratories; manufacture, processing or assembling of goods, except as permitted under Paragraph 32.1.6
+- 32.3.1 Dwelling except as otherwise permitted in this District, Nursing home facility, hospital or sanitarium. - 32.3.2 Motor vehicle service station, except as permitted under Paragraph 32.2.2; and establishment for motor vehicle washing - 32.3.3 Warehousing and wholesale businesses; building contractors in businesses and storage yards; lumber and building materials businesses; freight and materials trucking terminals and businesses; bus terminals; commercial storage, sale and distribution of fuel

-32.3.5 Painting, plumbing, electrical, sheet material, carpentry, woodworking, blacksmith, welding machine shop
+- 32.3.4 Research laboratories; manufacture, processing or assembling of goods, except as permitted under Paragraph 32.1.6 - 32.3.5 Painting, plumbing, electrical, sheet material, carpentry, woodworking, blacksmith, welding machine shop

-32.4 LOT A REA, SHAPE, AND FRONTAGE

-32.4.1 Minimum Lot Area

-A. Served by public water and supply 20,000 square feet

-B. Not served by public water supply 40,000 square feet
+A. Served by public water and supply 20,000 square feet В. Not served by public water supply 40,000 square feet

-32.4.2 Minimum Dimension of Square

-A. Served by public water supply 100 feet

-B. Not served by public water supply 150 feet
+A. Served by public water supply 100 feet B. Not served by public water supply 150 feet

-32.4.3 Minimum Frontage 50 feet
+32.4.3 Minimum Frontage

-32.5 Неіднт
+32.6.2 Maximum Height

-32.6.1 Maximum Number of Stories 21/2 stories

-32.6.2 Maximum Height 35 feet
+32.6.1 Maximum Number of Stories 21/2 stories 32.6.2 Maximum Height 35 feet

-32.6 SETBAG CKS
+32.5 НеіGHT

 32.6.1 From Street Line 25 feet

 32.6.2 From Rear Property Line 10 feet

 32.6.3 From Other Property Line 10 feet

 32.6.4 From Residence District Boundary Line 25 feet

 32.6.5 Projections into Setback Area 5 feet

-32.7 BUILD ING BULK AND COVERAGE

-32.7.1 Maximum Building/Structure Coverage 40%

-32.7.2 Maximum Gross Floor Area 60%
+32.7.1 Maximum Building/Structure Coverage 40% 32.7.2 Maximum Gross Floor Area 60%

-A. Buildings of no greater than twenty-five thousand square feet (25,000 s.f.) of gross floor area, except that, for each complete twelve (12) acre parcel, one building of eighty-eight thousand square feet (88,000 s.f.) of gross floor area, plus covered loading spaces required by these regulations B. Minimum open space between buildings 20 feet
+- A. Buildings of no greater than twenty-five thousand square feet (25,000 s.f.) of gross floor area, except that, for each complete twelve (12) acre parcel, one building of eighty-eight thousand square feet (88,000 s.f.) of gross floor area, plus covered loading spaces required by these regulations - B. Minimum open space between buildings 20 feet

-32.7.3 80%

-J=1/1J 3070